jhansi-lakshmi-k/LLM-Mirror-A-Two-Model-Critique-Framework-for-Factual-Accuracy/README.md

 🕵️ Critique:
 Factual

+flan-t5-large is bboth acting as. crtique and the one which answers to questions from the user. the same both is evaluating its answers With "google/flan-t5-large"

+🔹 Question: What is the capital of Australia?

+🤖 Answer:
+ melbourne

+🔍 Critique:
+ hallucination
+🔹 Question: Melbourne is the capital of which country?

+🤖 Answer:
+ australia

+🔍 Critique:
+ hallucination
+🔹 Question: Is Melbourne the capital of Australia?

+🤖 Answer:
+ no

+🔍 Critique:
+ factual

+🔹 Question: how does the weather look like today here at lubbock?

+🤖 Answer:
+ cold

+🔍 Critique:
+ factual
+🔹 Question: IS it hot today in lubbock?

+🤖 Answer:
+ It was 78°F

+🔍 Critique:
+ factual
+🔹 Question: lol you are wrong its 87F today in lubbock?

+🤖 Answer:
+ 77F

+🔍 Critique:
+ factual
+model flan-t5-base is the one answering to user questions and flan-t5-large is the critique and evaluating the performance of the above model
+🔹 Question: What is the capital of Australia?

+ Answer (from flan-t5-base):
+ melbourne

+ Critique (from flan-t5-large):
+ factual correctness

+🔹 Question: Melbourne is the capital of which country?

+ Answer (from flan-t5-base):
+ australia

+ Critique (from flan-t5-large):
+ factual correctness
+🔹 Question: Is Melbourne the capital of Australia?

+ Answer (from flan-t5-base):
+ no

+ Critique (from flan-t5-large):
+ Factual correctness

+🔹 Question: how does the weather look like today here at lubbock?

+ Answer (from flan-t5-base):
+ rainy

+ Critique (from flan-t5-large):
+ The previous bot answered the question: What is the weather like today in Lubbock?

+🔹 Question: IS it hot today in lubbock?

+ Answer (from flan-t5-base):
+ no

+ Critique (from flan-t5-large):
+ It is not hot in Lubbock.

+🔹 Question: what is the capital of India ?

+ Answer (from flan-t5-base):
+ Delhi

+ Critique (from flan-t5-large):
+ This is the official language of India.
+🔹 Question: Is Earth Flat ?

+ Answer (from flan-t5-base):
+ no

+ Critique (from flan-t5-large):
+ Is Earth Flat? is a fictional science fiction series written by a human.

+🔹 Question: how do you know that earth is flat?

+ Answer (from flan-t5-base):
+ the Earth is flat

+ Critique (from flan-t5-large):
+ It is not true.

+🔹 Question: how many legs does a spider have?

+ Answer (from flan-t5-base):
+ four

+ Critique (from flan-t5-large):
+ This is true because it is a factual answer.

+🔹 Question: where is Lubbock ?

+ Answer (from flan-t5-base):
+ Lubbock is a town in the U.S. state of Oklahoma.

+ Critique (from flan-t5-large):
+ yes

 ---

 ## Note: Even the critique model sometimes incorrectly agrees with the hallucinated answer — a critical flaw that this project highlights.